 Everything you need to know about visiting Abu Dhabi in February

-Abu Dhabi enjoys mild winter days in February, though warming through to an early and pleasant spring by month-end.
+Abu Dhabi enjoys mild winter days in February.
+Towards the end of the month temperatures gradually increase, heralding the start of spring.
 It is an ideal time of year to visit Abu Dhabi for pleasant weather and low crowds.

 Abu Dhabi weather in February